 We need to be honest with what we present –for example if The Gambia is branded as the “Smiling Coast” the smiles must not be plastic.
-Real smile means better working conditions for workers; doing something to deal with the negative impacts and so on.
-Nowadays, with social media nothing is hidden anymore.
+A real smile means better working conditions for workers; doing something to deal with the negative impacts and so on.
+Nowadays, with social media, nothing is hidden anymore.

 Which trends or changes do you observe in the international sustainable tourism community?

-The trend is towards “local”, “neighborhood” and “authentic” experiences.
+The trend is towards “local”, “neighbourhood” and “authentic” experiences.
 In The Gambia and Africa in general, we do not use this only as a marketing tool- this is who we are for real!

 As stated, what we need are simple, honest and unique messages to help tourists and locals play their part to make the destination a better place to live in and a better place to visit.

 Looking back at your career so far, which three bits of advice can you share with newcomers to the field of sustainable tourism development in Africa?